 Social Security Widow Benefits

-There are a number of conditions under which a widow can receive social security survivor benefits.
+- There are a number of conditions which must be satisfied before a surviving spouse may be deemed eligible to receive social security survivor benefits.
 Firstly, the Social Security Administration (SSA) will assess the work history of the widow’s deceased spouse.

-The number of credits required to receive benefits varies.
+- The number of credits required to receive benefits varies.
 This requirement is based on the age at which the worker dies.
-Younger workers need fewer credits for widows to receive benefits.
-The SSA will evaluate on a case-by-case basis to determine qualification.
+Younger workers need fewer credits for a surviving spouse to receive benefits.
+The SSA will evaluate each individual on a case-by-case basis to determine whether they qualify.

 Note: Both the deceased worker’s children and widow can receive benefits, even if the worker didn’t accrue enough work credits.
 If the surviving spouse is caring for the children of the deceased, she may receive benefits.
 The worker must have accrued 6 work credits (one and a half years) in the three years just prior to death.
 Widows should contact the SSA for details.